- About Us

 St. Johns Vein Center

-ELIZABETH DEVOS, MD, VICE PRESIDENT:
+ELIZABETH DEVOS, MD, PRESIDENT-ELECT:

 Elizabeth DeVos, MD attended the University of Akron and the Northeastern Ohio Medical University where she received her MD.
 She completed her Emergency Medicine residency at the University of Florida College of Medicine - Jacksonville and then attended George Washington University to complete an International Emergency Medicine fellowship and a Masters of Public Health.
 Dr. DeVos now works as an academic emergency physician at UF Health-Jacksonville and teaches global health as the Director of Global Health Education at the University of Florida College of Medicine in Gainesville.
 She continues to work in the development of EM as a specialty abroad.
 Along with her husband Ted, Dr. DeVos spent all of 2014 living in Kigali, Rwanda working as faculty in the nation's first Emergency Medicine residency.
 She serves on a variety of national and international committees to develop access to quality emergency care worldwide.
 She also is a member of a federal disaster medical assistance team and has deployed for several hurricanes.